sampwhite/dynamicruntime/core/src/main/resources/content/md/ThoughtsOnCode.md

 reading the code to know what parts of the code require mental effort and what parts do not, greatly speeding the comprehension of code for a skilled reader of code.

-On one other note, we are also taking advantage of IntelliJ which can help you find the definition of a method call whose source of origin might otherwise be difficult to chase down.
+On one other note, with IntelliJ (or similar IDEs) you can quickly find the definition of a method call even if the source is obscured.